ceramicnetwork/docs/docs/run/nodes/nodes.md

 ---

-The 3Box Labs team runs Ceramic and out-of-process IPFS nodes in AWS ECS with 4 vCPU and 8 GB of memory allocated for each node.
+The 3Box Labs team runs Ceramic and remote IPFS nodes in AWS ECS with 4 vCPU and 8 GB of memory allocated for each node.

 ## **Stay connected to the network**